google-research-datasets/TextNormalizationCoveringGrammars/README.md

 documented in:

   Gorman, K., and Sproat, R. (2016).
 Minimally supervised number normalization.
-  Transactions of the Association for for Computational Linguistics 4: 507-519.
+  _Transactions of the Association for Computational Linguistics_ 4: 507-519.

   Wu, K., Gorman, K., and Sproat, R. (2016).
-Minimally supervised written-to-spoken text normalization. arXiv 1609.06649.
+Minimally supervised written-to-spoken text normalization. _arXiv_ 1609.06649.

 If you use these grammars in a publication, we would appreciate if you cite these works.